Cash flow analysis: Definition, benefits, and how to evaluate cash flow

 Similar to accounts payable, accounts receivable also make up a big part of your cash flow from operations.

 In contrast to accounts payable, however, rather than the outflow of funds, you’ll be looking at the inflow when it comes to analyzing accounts receivable.
+The deal with accounts receivable is that until your customers pay for the products that they’re buying, you won’t have hard cash on hand yet.

 To have a holistic view of funds flowing into your business, you’ll want to take into account pending payments and unsettled invoices from customers.
 You can identify trends and pinpoint when you’ll be having a lot of cash inflow to use for expenses.